carlosrojasquiroz/MyWebsite/content/authors/admin/_index.md

 - Visitors
 ---

 I'm a graduate student in the Master of Economic Analysis at Carlos III University of Madrid.
-Previously, I've worked as a Senior Economist in the Fiscal Council of Peru.
+Previously, I've worked as a Senior Economist at the Fiscal Council of Peru.

 Here I upload documents about classes I've taught, my previous professional work and some research papers I've published in the last years.